Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: From Operations to Key Research Topics

 To manage extensive amounts of multi-sourced external memory, LLMs must be optimized to efficiently process lengthy contexts.
-In this section, we discuss approaches for efficiently processing long-context from memory perspective, which focuses on Key-Value (KV) cache optimization.
-KV cache aims to minimize unnecessary key-value computations by storing past key-value pairs as external parametric memory.
-However, as context length increases, the memory requirement for storing these memory grows quadratically, making it infeasible for handling extremely long contexts.
+In this section, we discuss approaches for efficiently processing long-context short-term memory, which focuses on memory compression.
+Specifically, we discuss both memory operations of context tokens (e.g., documents, dialogue histories), and memory operations of KV cache (i.e., working memory).

+\textit{\textbf{Context Compression}} utilizes memory compression operations to optimize contextual memory utilization, which generally involves two major approaches: soft prompt compression and hard prompt compression \citep{li2024prompt}.
+Soft prompt compression focuses on compressing chunks of input tokens into the continuous vectors in the inference stage (e.g., AutoCompressors \citep{chevalier-etal-2023-adapting}, xRAG \citep{cheng2024xrag}, CEPE \citep{yen-etal-2024-long}), or encoding task-specific long context (e.g., database schema) to parametric memory of finetuned models in the training stage (e.g., YORO \citep{kobayashi-etal-2025-read}), to reduce the input sequence length.